1965 born in Hamburg

 The fact that I can now officially research what has helped and what has not helped me and others in my professional field is a Dream come true.
 Never before has anything felt more like Destiny.

-My vision for Hair in the Light is to represent people who are in harmony with their hair and their life.
-Hair-related repetitive behaviors, such as hair pulling (trichotillomania), breaking hair off (trichocryptomania), and obsessive haircutting (trichotemnomania), are among the shadow aspects of hair and being human.
-There is often deep despair, suffering, and pain.
+My vision, Hair in the Light, stands for individuals who are in harmony with their hair and their life.
+I consider hair-focused repetitive behaviors, such as hair pulling (trichotillomania), breaking hair off (trichocryptomania), and obsessive haircutting (trichotemnomania), as shadow aspects of hair and being human.
+There is often deep despair, suffering, and pain prevalent.

 Upon request, I am happy to share my story of recovery and what is helping me to live symptom-free to this day.